 This is an advanced course in the Leadership Spiral going across the three days of RLI.
 Prior courses include Insights Into Leadership, Team Building, Club Communications.
 Other advanced courses include Effective Leadership Strategies.
 Service and Membership have separate spirals.

-1) What is the difference between Publicity, Public Relations, and Public Image?
-Which one might we have more control over?
-There are many definitions of and distinctions made between these terms, and the discussion should be based on the business experience in the group.
-One set
+- 1) What is the difference between Publicity, Public Relations, and Public Image?
+Which one might we have more control over? - 2) What do you think the image of "Rotary" is in your community?
+Why?